Why Are We Named Crosseyed Gallery?

 We believe it is more important to own an original woodblock print, from the first printing or at least while the artist was still alive, than a pristine reprint by a later publisher.
 Even if the quality of an original print is low, the authenticity and provenance trumps the quality of a reprint.
 In fact, a worn print tells the most interesting story, was it stored in an album or a chest, passed down from parent to child, thumbed through on idle evenings, made it through floods, fires and wars, shared, purchased and repurchased multiple times?
 A pristine print, is just that, beautiful but - no human story to tell.

-The Crosseyed Gallery has many woodblock prints that are for sale, and prints in our permanent collection.
+Crosseyed Gallery has hundreds of woodblock prints that are for sale.
 We have attempted to provide background information and links to online references wherever possible.
 You will probably find our prints to be priced lower than many galleries and auction houses.

 We welcome helpful comments and additional information from Ukiyo-e collectors.
-We hope you enjoy our collection and the original articles.
 Please contact us if you have a question or comment.

 Gallery Curator and Collector